 I believe that you can create a system for your style to make it more fun, approachable and easy to manage.
 In my 3 step system, FIT is one of the components to concentrate on and invest in.

 So why do you need to focus on getting the right fit?

 By investing in getting the perfect fit, you’ll instantly take your look from boring to wow.

-Why it’s very common to get alterations
+Why it’s common for men to get alterations

-Many people are under the impression that clothing should fit them off the rack.
+As a menswear consultant, I find many of my clients are under the impression that clothing should fit them off the rack.

 This is not true!